pezra/happy-little-macros/PITCHME.md

 42
 ```

+Note:
-Notes: `quote` returns the AST representation of the code you pass it.
+`quote` returns the AST representation of the code you pass it.
 For literals it's just the literal.

 ---